How to remove NaN values from a given NumPy array?

-In this article, we are going to learn how to remove Nan values from a given array. man values are those values that do not have a specific value associated with it or they are different from the type of values that are to be used in the declared array.
+In this article, we are going to learn how to remove Nan values from a given array.
+Nan values are those values that do not have a specific value associated with them or they are different from the type of values that are to be used in the declared array.

-There are basically two approaches that work in the same way, just a slight difference in syntax.
+There are basically three approaches with slight differences in syntax.
 Either we could use a function specified in NumPy or we could use an operator, the basic working will be the same.

 The numpy.isnan() will give true indexes for all the indexes where the value is nan and when combined with numpy.logical_not() function the boolean values will be reversed.
 So, in the end, we get indexes for all the elements which are not nan.
 From the indexes, we can filter out the values that are not nan and save them in another array.

 Note: No matter what the Dimension of the array is, it will be flattened into a 1D array

 Using np.isnan() Remove NaN values from a given NumPy

 Using np.isfinite Remove NaN values from a given NumPy

 The numpy.isfinite() function tests element-wise whether it is finite or not(not infinity or not Not a Number) and returns the result as a boolean array.
 Using this function we will get indexes for all the elements which are not nan.
 From the indexes, we can filter out the values that are not nan and save them in another array.

 Original 2D array [[12.
 5. nan 7.] [ 2.
 61. 1. nan] [nan 1. nan 5.]]
 2D array converted to 1D after removing nan values [12.
 5. 7.
 2. 61.
 1. 1.
 5.]